Top three reasons to hike the Narrows

 Every turn brings a new dramatic view of the narrow canyon

-Tucked away in Utah’s southwest corner at the intersection of the Colorado Plateau, the Great Basin, and the Mojave Desert, stands Zion National Park known for its geological and biological diversity.
+Tucked away in Utah’s southwest corner at the intersection of the Colorado Plateau, the Great Basin, and the Mojave Desert, stands Zion National Park, known for its geological and biological diversity.
 The most famous tour in Zion is the Narrows, the narrowest section of Zion Canyon with walls a thousand feet tall and the river sometimes just twenty to thirty feet wide.
-This 17-mile hallmark hike suitable for any level passes Mystery Falls, Virgin River, Big Springs, and other magical spots.
-Find out more about best day hikes in Utah from Maggie Slepian — backpacker, trail runner, climber, and mountain biker
+Experience Mystery Falls, Virgin River, Big Springs, and other magical spots on this 17-mile guided day hike in Zion’s Narrows, suitable for all levels of hikers.
+Find out more about the best day hikes in Utah from Maggie Slepian — backpacker, trail runner, climber, and mountain biker

 Summer and fall are ideal